ceh182/richmond-development-proposal/index.md

 - Resilience under market stress
 - Public value and catalytic impact

 Across all categories, **Durham Place emerged as the strongest site**.
-This website summarizes the findings in a clear, public‑facing format.
+This website clearly summarizes the findings.